viv-garot/kitchen-nginx64/README.md

 # kitchen-nginx64

 ## Description
-Create a Test Kitchen to check nginx is installed on a Vagrant nginx box
+Create a Test Kitchen to check nginx package is installed on a Vagrant virtualbox box

 ## Pre-requirements